Browse This Page

 One of the three mineral transporters that are the most active in providing support for bone decalcification.
 Has a pronounced anti-inflammatory effect.
 Only Calcium Orotate penetrates directly through the cell membrane, delivering calcium to the interior of the cell where it is readily utilized.

-Calcium Orotate tablets have been beneficial in:
+Calcium Orotate capsules have been beneficial in:

 "Dear Dr. Lanphier,